0oSaraho0/Dukeys/README.md

+.card-reverse {
+        width: 266gpx;
+        height: 218.76px;
+    }

 # Testing

-I have tested all links to ensure that they work correctly.
+I have tested all links to ensure that they take you to the correct place on the site.
-All social media links open to the correct web page in a new web page.
+I have tested all social media links and they all open to the correct web page in a new web page.

 I used https://wave.webaim.org/ to test the accessibility of my website.
 ![Wave Test](assets/images/wave-test-1.jpg)